 Items needed for flight: (these are what I use and recommend, there are always cheaper components but I have not tried them, I use what works for me, saving $20 on servos on a model with $150-$200 invested is not worth it to me)

-Depending on the model you will also need 2 servo extensions from 12″ to 24″ length to mount the receiver in the nose cone or forward end of the body tube which helps CG and also makes it easy to attach the battery and access the receiver if needed.
+Depending on the model you may also need 2 servo extensions from 12″ to 24″ length to mount the receiver in the nose cone or forward end of the body tube which helps CG and also makes it easy to attach the battery and access the receiver if needed.
 Try to avoid heavy weight wiring if possible.
 These extensions can be found online, at tower or at most hobby shops.
 The length depends on the model and the length of your servo wire.

 You may notice some of the foam has a bit of waviness or some small dents/dings, on the surface, that’s just the way they make it, I try to put any blemishes on the bottom of the wing so it isn’t noticable.
 I’ve also chosen the best surface to be UP, and put the spar on the bottom of the wings, if you see the black spar that’s the bottom of the wing.

-See the Ordering Tab above for ordering.
+See the Ordering Tab above for ordering kits and motors.

 Notes on radio equipment and flight battery(many radios will work, this is what I use and know will work)